| |

 said.

-While she had a diagnosis, she did not have a cure.
-Told to watch her diet
+While she had a diagnosis, she did not have a treatment option.
+Told to watch

-and caffeine intake, Kolsrud imagined that there was no cure for her cold hands.
+her diet and caffeine intake, Kolsrud imagined that there was no treatment for

-Many activities like sledding and playing in the snow were restricted do to
+her cold hands.
+Many activities like sledding and playing in the snow were restricted

 Raynaud’s Syndrome, named after the French physician who discovered it,